- What is Venture for America?

 What kind of company will I work for?

 Typically, Fellows work for early-stage companies in a wide range of industries.
-Tech/internet is prevalent, with healthcare, marketing, venture capital, education, consumer apps, energy, and many more present among our Company Partners.
+Tech/internet is prevalent, with healthcare, marketing, venture capital, education, consumer products, energy, and many more present among our Company Partners.
 Our companies are typically fewer than 10 years old, with fewer than 50 full-time employees, but are evaluated most heavily on culture and opportunities available for Fellows.

 How does VFA choose its Company Partners?

-Our dedicated Company Partnerships team develops relationships with each company, usually through on-site visits and trusted referrals from local partners.
+Our dedicated Company Partnerships team develops relationships with each company, usually through on-site visits and referrals from local partners.
 We rely on these relationships and partners to help identify which companies would be good fits for a Fellow based on leadership, relative financial stability, and a high-potential working and learning environment.
 That said, these are startups, and things change quickly.

 How much say do I have in which company and city I’m placed in?